-If we do not have a performance track record for 10 years based on our own program data, we generally show performance data supplied by the Sub-Manager for earlier periods so you can see 10 years of performance.
-In this case, the Sub-Manager determines the standards used to calculate this data.
+If we do not have a performance track record for 10 years based on our own program data, we generally show performance data supplied by the manager for earlier periods so that you can see 10 years of performance.
+In this case, the manager determines the standards used to calculate this data.